Challenging decisions and conduct of government agencies

 Specialist commissioners and authorities that can help

-There are a number of specialist bodies or officials that have been appointed under an Act to oversee and hear complaints about particular areas of life or particular types of misconduct:
+There are a number of specialist bodies or officials that have been appointed under an Act to oversee and hear complaints about particular areas of life or particular types of misconduct.
+You can complain to the:

-- Health and disability services – If you have a complaint about a public health or disability service, like how you were dealt with in the emergency department of a public hospital, you can complain to the Health and Disability Commissioner (see the chapter “Disability rights”).
+- Health and Disability Commissioner – for complaints about a public health or disability service, like how you were dealt with in the emergency department of a public hospital (see: “Disability rights”).